santiagosayshey/Brain-Two/Computer Science/Databases & Ethical Data/Workshops/Workshop 3 - Preparation { Samuel Chau }.md

 Sorted files have an advantage that "key order adjacent records will most likely be in the same block".
 Explain why this is the case and then what advantage this yields.

 ```
 Data is written to drives sequentially.
-This means that one record is added after another in the order of the sorting key, and as a result, adjac
+This means that one record is added after another in the order of the sorting key, and as a result, adjacent records get written to the same or nearby blocks.

+This allows for efficient and reduced disc I/O. By keeping adjact
 ```

 ## Question 3